-MINERAL RESOURCES uld the project: Potentially Significant Impact Less than Significant With Mitigation Incorporation Less than Significant Impact No Impact a.
-Result in the loss of availability of a known mineral resource that would be of value to the region and the residents of the state? b.
-Result in the loss of availability of a locally important mineral resource recovery site delineated on a local general plan, specific plan or other land use plan?
+XII.
+MINERAL RESOURCES Would the project:

+- a.
+Result in the loss of availability of a known mineral resource that would be of value to the region and the residents of the state? - Result in the loss of availability of a locally important mineral resource recovery site delineated on a local general plan, specific plan or other land use plan?